samthor/but-unzip/README.md

 ## Notes

-* Pako's ESM bundling can be a bit broken, so importing 'pako/lib/inflate.js' adds ~20k.
+* In my testing with `esbuild`, Pako's ESM bundling can be a bit broken, so importing "pako/lib/inflate.js" adds ~20k.
-  Importing 'pako' wholesale, even if you only use `inflateRaw`, adds ~45k.
+  Importing `pako` wholesale, even if you only use `inflateRaw`, adds ~45k.

-* The main thread is only good for decompressing small things.
-  If you're handling user data and it could be really big, use a `Worker`.
+* If you're handling user data and it could be really big, use a `Worker`.
+  But also, the compression API is `async` and doesn't block your main thread.
+  YMMV!